slryou41/slryou41.github.io/index.md

 ## About me

-I'm a Ph.D. student at Caltech under the supervision of [Pietro Perona](http://www.vision.caltech.edu/).
+I'm a Ph.D. candidate at Caltech under the supervision of [Pietro Perona](http://www.vision.caltech.edu/).
 My research interests are finding semantic structure of an object and keypoint estimation.

 * * *